Gammadyne Corporation

 4. How can null characters be removed?

-5. Is it possible to recursively enter subdirectories?
+5. Is it possible to recursively enter subfolders?

 6. Does String-O-Matic work on Word/Access/Excel/PDF files?